How to make Bermuda Hot Cross Buns

 After 1 hour dough should have risen twice its size.
 Punch down to release the air and prepare to shape the rolls.

 Pull or cut dough into 12 pieces than roll into rounds and place into a well greased baking pan.
-Cover then let rise for 1 hour.
+Cover then let rise for another 1 hour.

 Brush with butter then bake for 25 minutes until the tops are brown.